 There is a growing gap between the funding provided for healthcare in Scotland, and the needs of the population.
 There are substantial problems with recruitment and retention of doctors for NHS Scotland.
 BMA Scotland continues to highlight these issues with government, opposition parties and the media.

 Each year, the BMA submits detailed evidence to the Review Body on Doctor's and Dentists' Remuneration (DDRB), on matters relating to pay, recruitment, morale and motivation for doctors across the UK.
-The BMA is considering whether to persist with this arrangement for the 2018-19 session.

 Shape of training